mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 Movement is valid from inception, just as it happens in the real-world.

-Now let's assume that a business rule prevents us from making movements between the same party and counterparty (this happens in the real-world).
+Let's assume that a business rule prevents us from making movements between the same party and counterparty (this happens in the real-world).

 In our first version, this control would be impossible.
 In the immutable version we only represent real situations, it will be enough to prevent the construction of these objects.